ChrisPasda/crispyclean/PIN_Shuffle/README.md

 README

-Script for creating new indiviual PIN for co-workers telephones
+script for creating new indiviual PIN for co-workers telephones

 start the script and input the name